 The Strength to Fight

-Overwhelmed with the need to help his sister, Venezia, a gym owner, came up with a way to get involved in his sister’s fight and 24 in 24 was born.
-The CrossFit challenge encompasses 24 workouts in 24 hours with athletes from throughout the region participating—some even signing up for the entire day.
+Overwhelmed with the need to help his sister, Shane came up with way his gym could get involved in Renee’s fight and 24 in 24 was born.
+This CrossFit challenge encompasses 24 workouts in 24 hours with athletes from throughout the region participating – some even signing up for all 24.
 The workouts vary in difficulty and all are welcome to either participate, sponsor an athlete or spectate.

-Even after Hamilton beat breast cancer, the success of the first 24 in 24 inspired Venezia to continue his own kind of battle.
+Even after Renee beat breast cancer, the success of the first 24 in 24 inspired Shane to continue his own kind of battle.
+“I promised her I would keep it going.
+I have a personal vendetta against cancer.”
+Since 2011, 24 in 24 has raised over $200,000.

-The funds raised by 24 in 24 help provide treatment, supportive care, early detection, research and education for Mary Bird Perkins Cancer Center patients.
-Venezia said he is most proud of how the event has come to represent a community giving back to its own members.
+Now, the funds raised by 24 in 24 help provide treatment, care, early detection, research and education for patients in the Northshore community at Mary Bird Perkins Cancer Center.
+Shane says he’s most proud of how it has come to represent a community giving back to its own members.

-“I have a personal vendetta against cancer,” he said.
 “We’re circling the wagons and taking care of our own.
-When you donate to 24 in 24, the funds go directly to the community and can touch someone you know: your sister or your father…”
+When you donate to 24 in 24, the funds go directly to the community and can touch someone you know: your sister or your father….”